manavsehgal/rapid-app-workflow/cloud9_code_editor.md

 ## Alternatives to Cloud9

-Browser based code editors is a highly competitive space.
+Browser based code editing is a highly competitive space.

 [Stackshare](http://stackshare.io/stackups/cloud9-ide-vs-nitrous-io-vs-koding) declares Cloud9 as a winner among Koding, and Nitrous.